pivotal-cf/identity-sample-apps/README.md

 The authenticated user should also have the scopes `todo.read` and `todo.write`.

-NOTE: If a user doesn't have these scopes, contact your local admin to grant these scopes to that user.
+**NOTE:** If a user doesn't have these scopes, contact your local admin to grant these scopes to that user.

 # Bootstrap Application Client Configurations for the Pivotal Single Sign-On Service Instance
 Beginning in SSO 1.4.0, you can use the following values your application's manifest to bootstrap client configurations for your applications automatically when binding or rebinding your application to the service instance.
 These values will be automatically populated to the client configurations for your application through CF environment variables.

+**NOTE:** These configurations are only applied at the initial service binding time.
+Subsequent `cf push` of the application will **NOT** update the configurations.
+You will either need to manually update the configurations via the SSO dashboard or unbind and rebind the service instance.

 When you specify your own scopes and authorities, consider including openid for scopes on auth code, implicit, and password grant type applications, and uaa.resource for client credentials grant type applications, as these will not be provided if they are not specified.